Motivic invariant of real polynomial functions and Newton polyhedron: Estimate of degrees

-In particular, \begin{itemize} \item if $h(v)=0$ there are only negative levels that are cylinder parallel to the line generated by $v$, \item if $h(v)<0$ they are (bounded) simplices with a vertex on the line generated by $v$ and other vertices on the positive coordinates axis, whereas \item if $h(v)>0$, they are unbounded simplices with a vertex on the line generated by $v$. \end{itemize} Coming back to the computation of the degree of $P_k(\gamma)$ and $ Q_k(\gamma)$, we need to investigate the integral points on these levels.
+In particular, the levels of $h$ on $\mathbb R_+^n$ are described as follows: \begin{itemize} \item if $h(v)=0$, there are only non-positive levels that are cylinders parallel to the line generated by $v$, \item if $h(v)<0$, there are only strictly negative levels that are unions of $n$ bounded simplexes with a vertex on the line generated by $v$ and other vertexes on $(n-1)$ positive coordinates axis, whereas \item if $h(v)>0$, the levels of $h$ are unions of $n$ unbounded simplexes with a vertex on the line generated by $v$. \end{itemize}

+\coGR{Returning} to the computation of the degrees of $P_k(\gamma)$ and $Q_k(\gamma)$, we need to investigate the integral points on these levels.